IoannisGyl/mid-level-task-app/README.md

 8. To start the backend spring boot service go back to the project's root directory using the terminal and run ```mvn spring-boot:run```, which should make the service available on http://localhost:8080.
 9. If the spring service doesn't start on that port or the URL differs you will need to amend the `proxy` config entry in `/frontend/package.json`

-Running the spring boot service should automatically create 2 db tables `tasks` and `users`.
+Running the spring boot service should automatically create 2 db tables, `tasks` and `users`.